Mrrm2/1800_202230_DTC04/README.md

 ## General Info

-This browser based web application to ...
+This browser based web application is used to help indecisive young adults to plan group activities/hangouts by generating a list of activities based on their criteria.

 - I am Kira and I am excited because I want to make something
 - I am YeEun and I am excited for this project because I make something and more again!